HESleagacy/Jaeger_Appn/README.md

 truncation reduce malformed follow-up calls and context without moving the final decision entirely into Go.
 Internal query work and bytes will still be counted, so a composite tool cannot win merely because it hides several calls behind one.
-A stretch arm may compare full `SpanDetail` output with a narrow error-focused schema, directly testing the context-cost concern tracked in [issue #9330](https://github.com/jaegertracing/jaeger/issues/9330).
+A stretch arm will compare full `SpanDetail` output with a narrow error-focused schema, directly testing the context-cost concern tracked in [issue #9330](https://github.com/jaegertracing/jaeger/issues/9330).